vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### episodeInfo

-For titles that are episodes, this contains information about the series, such as the series title ID, sea- son number and episode number.
+For titles that are episodes, this contains information about the series, such as the series title ID, season number and episode number.
 It also includes the season and episode numbers where relevant.

 #### Example